OWLT Investors Have Opportunity to Lead Owlet, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-1, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Owlet, Inc. ("Owlet" or the "Company") (NYSE: OWLT).
+BENSALEM, Pa., Dec.
+3, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Owlet, Inc. ("Owlet" or the "Company") (NYSE: OWLT).

 Class Period: March 31, 2021 – October 4, 2021